Every state-funded school must offer a curriculum which is balanced and broadly based and which:

 We have daily act of worship and 10% of our curriculum time is dedicated to religious education.
 We follow the Come and See a Catholic Primary Religious Education programme for Foundation and Key Stages 1 and 2 published in July 2012.
 We make provision for personal, social, health and economic education (PSHE) and work closely with Coram Life Education.

 Read Write Inc, a structured and systematic approach to teaching phonics and literacy is taught in streamed groups across Early Years and Key Stage 1.
-We have recently introduced My Book Blog, a new online reading companion to pupils Year2-6.

 Alongside Read Write Inc and My Book Blog, the pupils are taught English across Key Stages 1 and 2 using Wordsmith, a fully-integrated programme for reading comprehension, speaking and listening, grammar and writing.